JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 - Uninterrupted or error-free operation

 ### 12.2 Limitation of Liability
-TO THE MAXIMUM EXTENT PERMITTED BY LAW, WALKERDEV SHALL NOT BE LIABLE FOR ANY:
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, WalkerTech SHALL NOT BE LIABLE FOR ANY:
 - Indirect, incidental, special, consequential, or punitive damages
 - Loss of profits, data, use, or goodwill
 - Service interruptions or security breaches